-GROUNDWATER DEFINITION WORKFLOW Areas of high water priority are identified.
+GROUNDWATER DEFINITION WORKFLOW Areas of high-water priority are identified.

-Australia has defined the north as a high priority area.
-A sustainable source of water is required for planned expansion of the mining and agriculture sector Adrok HERE IS WHERE ADROK CAN HELP Adrok is developing a geophysical solution for targeting groundwater without the need for drilling.
-The technique is more specific than regional surveys in that it can potentially (through proposed development) provide a confirmation of water at depth below a point on the Earths surface.
+Arid regions of the world are identified as a high priority area.
+A sustainable source of water is required for ongoing social, agricultural or industrial development HERE IS WHERE ADROK CAN HELP Adrok Adrok is developing a geophysical solution for targeting groundwater without the need for drilling.
+The technique is more specific than regional surveys in that it can potentially (through proposed development) provide a confirmation of water at depth below a point on the Earth's surface.
 The technique can be considered as a "virtual" or "digital" borehole but, unlike drilling, is entirely no-impact as it requires no digging, no surface disturbance.
-Successful drilling of aquifers and deep aquifers defined by ADROK's ADR.
+Successful drilling of aquifers and deep aquifers defined by ADROK'S ADR.
 ADR will aim to identify aquifers to over 1000m deep beneath the surface, but it will also define shallow aquifers with the same precision.
 Only one drill hole is required.
-Phases 1-3 are often already completed

-Geology model generate to identify areas of high aquifer potential.
+Phases 1-3 are often already completed Geology model generate to identify areas of high aquifer potential.
 3D GIS models of subsurface geology can be used to rank particular areas as high-, medium- or low-potential for aquifer development.
 The type, geometry and paleoenvironment of formation of the host unit (e.g. paleo braided sand channel) is critical to targeting the aquifer but determining this for deep aquifers (below the limits of LIDAR) are extremely difficult.
-PRELIMENARY regional geophysical surveys.
+PRELIMENARY regional geophysical SURVEYS.
 A critical step in the discovery process is to fly regional airborne geophysical surveys, in particular LIDAR and Electromagnetics (EM).
-These geophysical datasets provide a good indication of potential shallow aquifers (LIDAR) or, in the case of EM, a useful but relatively nonspecific and relatively shallow indication of where groundwater might exist at depth based on conductivity and resistivity.
+These geophysical datasets provide a good indication of potential shallow aquifers (LIDAR) or, in the case of EM, a useful but relatively non-specific and relatively shallow indication of where groundwater might exist at depth based on conductivity and resistivity.
 Neither of the techniques can pinpoint deep aquifers, thickness of aquifers and other key features Drill aquifer defined using ADR.